railwayapp/docs/src/docs/reference/usage-limits.md

 <PriorityBoardingBanner />

-In short, Usage Limits allow you to set a maximum limit on your usage for a single billing cycle.
-If your resource usage exceeds your limit, we will shut down your resources to prevent further usage.
+Usage Limits allow you to set a maximum limit on your usage for a billing cycle.
+If your resource usage for the billing cycle exceeds the limit you configured, we will shut down your workloads to prevent them from incurring further resource usage.

 ## Configuring usage limits